yugeshk/prd/README.md

 Once you are done using the virtualenv, you can exit it by typing `deactivate`.

-> [!NOTE]
-For Windows, you can also find the instructions to setup a virtualenv [here](https://www.infoworld.com/article/3239675/virtualenv-and-venv-python-virtual-environments-explained.html).

 ## Usage

 ### Creating a PRD Template